IPAC British Columbia (IPAC BC)

 The goal of the chapter is to enhance the quality of health care by providing a forum for education and the exchange of information on communicable diseases, the control and prevention of infection in the patient/client/resident, the health care worker and the public at large.

 To learn more about our chapter and its members, click here to see our 2016 3M Chapter Achievement Award submission.

 - Provide formal educational opportunities for chapter members, enabling an increase of knowledge and expertise in Infection Prevention and Control.

 - Provide assistance and support to chapter members through the free exchange in ideas, information and expertise.

 - Promote and facilitate a positive working relationship between chapter members and all allied health care professionals, including their representative professional organizations, in order that IPAC BC members may be seen as the primary resource persons in the field of Infection Control.

 - Participate in the growth and strengthening of IPAC Canada by providing liaison persons and chapter input for committee deliberations and tasks

-Involvement in IPAC Canada has helped me gain experience, provided me with opportunities to link with national and international infection control professionals.
-I encourage all members to be actively involved in IPAC activates both locally and nationally.
+My involvement in IPAC BC and IPAC Canada has afforded me many opportunities to network with national and international infection control professionals.
+This has helped to solidify my infection control knowledge and inspired me in numerous ways.
+Being involved in IPAC is a very rewarding experience and I encourage all members to get involved both locally and nationally.